-As mentioned, the DFA-1405B1 is shipped in disassembled form so that it can be stored and transported more compactly.
+As mentioned, the DFA-1333B1 is shipped in disassembled form so that it can be stored and transported more compactly.
 It is therefore necessary for the user to assemble the unit prior to use.
 Although assembly is not difficult, it must be done carefully and in proper sequence to avoid damaging the unit.

-CAUTION
+\ CAUTION \

-- 1. Two-Man Assembly At least two people are required to properly assemble and install the antenna. - 2.
-Aerial Bending Although the aerial top elements are constructed of rugged stainless steel, they can be bent by improper handling.
-Exercise particular care during assembly not to place stress on these aerial elements.
-Never lay down the antenna in such a fashion that its weight is supported by the aerials.
-Bent aerials will reduce antenna bearing accuracy. - 3.
+- 1. Two-Man Assembly At least two people are required to properly assemble and install this antenna. - 2.
 Ferrite-Loaded Cable Set The cable attached to the main housing (see Figure 2) is loaded with large ferrite cylinders.
 Since these ferrites are somewhat brittle, exercise caution when handling this cable set so as to prevent impact against hard surfaces or objects.
-Also, do not attempt to bend this cable set too tightly. - 4.
+Also, do not attempt to bend this cable set too tightly. - 3.
 Main Housing Integrity The main housing is a pre-assembled weathersealed unit.
 This housing contains no user-serviceable parts and should never be opened.
-Disassembling the main housing without written factory authorization voids the warranty. - 5.
+Disassembling the main housing without written factory authorization voids the warranty. - 4.
 Flange Mounting Bolts Four 3/8" diameter bolts are supplied to mount the chassis support flange to the main chassis.
-Do not insert these bolts into the main chassis without the flange and flat-washers (see item #6 below) - if the flange and flat-washers are not installed, these bolts can protrude sufficiently far into the chassis to break the internal weather-seal gasket and damage circuit board components. - 6.
+Do not insert these bolts into the main chassis without the flange - if the flange is not installed, these bolts can protrude sufficiently far into the chassis to break the internal weather-seal gasket and damage circuit board components. - 5.
 Sleeve-Dipole Assembly When tilting the assembled DFA-1333B1 up or down, use the antenna chassis or upper mast portion as the push point.
 Do not apply pressure to the sleeve-dipole assembly as this may place excessive lateral stress on the sleeve-dipole connectors.

-Β. STEP-BY-STEP ASSEMBLY INSTRUCTIONS
+B. STEP-BY-STEP ASSEMBLY INSTRUCTIONS

 - 1. Locate the main chassis with its attached ferrite-loaded interface set and place it on the table.
 Using a #1 Phillips screwdriver, tighten down all 56 #6 flathead screws along the edge of the chassis bottom plate as required, using no more that 10 inch-pounds of torque.
 (This is a precautionary step in the event that these screws have loosened if the main weather seal gasket has "cold-flowed".)
 Do not attempt to tighten or loosen the 16 screws securing the corner hole covers.
-These screws have been dipped in silicone sealant to provide weather sealing and should not be disturbed (attempting to tighten or loosen these screws will break the silicone seal). - 2.
-Set the main chassis on a flat horizontal surface so that the 5 type-N connectors are visible.
-Place supports underneath the chassis so that it does not rest on the ferriteloaded cable set. - 3.
-Locate the sleeve-dipole main assembly (see Figure 2) and gently set it atop the type-N connectors as illustrated in Figure 3.
-Note: The rotational alignment of the sleeve-dipole assembly with respect to the chassis connectors is unimportant so long as all the connectors match up. - Slightly finger-tighten any two opposing 4. connectors.
-Once the threads catch, slightly finger-tighten the other two opposing Once these threads catch, connectors. slightly finger tightening the center connector.
+These screws have been dipped in silicone sealant to provide weather sealing and should not be disturbed (attempting to tighten or loosen these screws will break the silicone seal and thus make the chassis more susceptible to water intrusion). - 2.
+Set the main chassis on a flat horizontal surface so that the 4 type-N connectors are visible.
+Place supports underneath the chassis so that it does not rest on the ferrite-loaded cable set. - Locate the sleeve-dipole main assembly (see Figure 2) and gently set it atop the type-N connectors as illustrated in Figure 3.
+Note: The rotational alignment of the sleevedipole assembly with respect to the chassis connectors is unimportant so long as all the connectors match up. - 4.
+Slightly finger-tighten any two opposing connectors.
+Once the threads catch, slightly finger-tighten the other two opposing connectors.
+Once these threads catch, slightly finger tightening the center connector.
+Do not use pliers to tighten the connectors at this time.